phil-r/want-to-build/README.md

 This is basically the opposite of life hacking.
 Stories can be saved privately, shared with your friends, or with everyone.

+### rater

+Create lists of things(food, places, artists, whatever) and tell what your rating scale is.
+Is it from 1 to 5 from 0 to 10?
+Maybe `x` to `y`?
+Is it ⭐️, 👍, `%` or ❤️ or maybe 💩?

+List can be private or public, so you can share it with the world.

 ## Started